jupegarnica/tepi/README.md

 * -t `--timeout`       Set the timeout for each test in milliseconds.
 After the timeout, the test will fail.
 * -f `--fail-fast`     Stop running tests after the first failure.
 * -d `--display`       Set the display mode. (none, minimal, default and full)
          *  none: display nothing
-    * minimal: display only final result
+         *  minimal: display only a minimal summary
-    * default: display list results and errors
+         *  default: list results and full error summary
-    * full: display all requests and responses
+         *  full: display also all HTTP requests and responses
 * -h `--help`          output usage information
 * -e `--env-file`     load environment variables from a .env file
 *    `--no-color`     output without color